Taekwondo: 1972: Kukkiwon-style / WT-Taekwondo

-In 1972 the Korea Taekwondo Association (KTA) Central Dojang opened in Seoul; in 1973 the name was changed to Kukkiwon.
+In 1972, the Korea Taekwondo Association (KTA) Central Dojang opened in Seoul; in 1973, the name was changed to Kukkiwon.
 Under the sponsorship of the South Korean government's Ministry of Culture, Sports and Tourism the Kukkiwon became the new national academy for Taekwondo, thereby establishing a new "unified" style of Taekwondo.
-In 1973 the KTA established the World Taekwondo Federation (WTF, now called World Taekwondo, WT) to promote the sportive side of Kukki-Taekwondo.
+In 1973, the KTA established the World Taekwondo Federation (WTF, now called World Taekwondo, WT) to promote the sportive side of Kukkiwon-Taekwondo.
 The International Olympic Committee recognized the WT and Taekwondo sparring in 1980.
 For this reason, the Kukkiwon-defined style of Taekwondo is sometimes referred to as Sport-style Taekwondo, Olympic-style Taekwondo, or WT-style Taekwondo, but the style itself is defined by the Kukkiwon, not by the WT, and the WT competition ruleset itself only allows the use of a very small number of the total number of techniques included in the style.

 Extreme Taekwondo

 Extreme Taekwondo is a hybrid style created in 2008, by Taekwondo practitioner Shin-Min Cheol, who also founded Mirme Korea in 2012, a production company that helped spread his style.
-His company is based on promoting TKD tournaments, in a style which mixed other martial arts like Karate and Capoeira.
+His company is based on promoting TKD tournaments in a style which mixes other martial arts like Karate and Capoeira.

-Hup Kwon Do

-Hup Kwon Do is a hybrid style of Taekwondo created by a Malayan martial artist called Grandmaster Lee in 1989.
-He opened his first school in Penang, and originally developed this system as a self-defense technique, mixing Taekwondo with a multitude of other martial arts, such as Kendo, Bokken, Wado Shimpo, Kickboxing and Karate.
-It is mainly governed by the World Hupkwondo Council (WHC).

-Han Moo Do

-Han Moo Doo is a hybrid martial art created by Korean practitioner Yoon Sung Hwang in 1989, in Kauhava, Finland.

-Like other variations of Taekwondo, it first started out as a method of self-defense before spreading across Northern countries such as Sweden, Norway and Denmark.
-It combines Taekwondo with other Korean martial arts like Hapkido and Hoi Jeon Moo Sool.

-It mixes striking and grappling techniques, and some schools also incorporate weapons training into it.

-Han Mu Do

-Han Mu Do is a martial art developed by Korean practitioner Dr. Young Kimm, who founded the World Hanmudo Association to assure the preservation of his style.

-Its ideals are mostly based on the Han philosophy, mainly about the mind balance of the practitioner.

-Young Kimm studied Taekwondo, Tang Soo Do, Kuk Sul, Hapkido, Korean Judo and Kum Do, mixing all of their techniques together to create his own style.